danielchang2002/GMWI-webtool/README.md

-# GMHI website
+# GMHI Web-tool

-Code for static web-app that runs GMHI
+An interactive web-app that analyzes a gut microbiome sample